kubernetes/enhancements/keps/sig-scheduling/20190926-default-even-pod-spreading.md

 ### Implementation Details/Notes/Constraints

-Note that a priority given by default `EvenPodsSpreading` rules could conflict with `SelectorSpreadingPriority`.
+Note that a priority given by Default `topologySpreadConstraints` could conflict with the priority given by `SelectorSpreadingPriority`.

-Operators can disable `SelectorSpreadingPriority`.
-But once default rules for `EvenPodsSpreading` is GA, we can consider removing `SelectorSpreadingPriority` and replacing it by an equivalent k8s default to the default rules for `EvenPodsSpreading`.
+Operators can disable `SelectorSpreadingPriority` or give more precedence to `EvenPodsSpreadPriority`.
+But once this KEP graduates to GA, there should be no need for `SelectorSpreadingPriority` and it can be replaced by an equivalent k8s default to Default `topologySpreadConstraints`.

 ### Risks and Mitigations

-`EvenPodsSpreading` has some overhead and we currently ensure that pods that don't use the feature get minimally affected.
-After default rules for `EvenPodsSpreading` is rolled out, all pods will run through the algorithms.
+`EvenPodsSpreadPriority` has some overhead and we currently ensure that pods that don't use the feature get minimally affected.
+After Default `topologySpreadConstraints` is rolled out, all pods will run through the algorithms.
 However, we should ensure that the running overhead is not significantly higher than `SelectorSpreadingPriority` if using the k8s default.